Chevrolet Turbo-Thrift engine: 250-S

 When long distance racing restarted in Brazil in 1973, the Chevrolet Opala and the Ford Maverick were the main contenders.
 The Maverick's engine was almost one liter larger than the Opala's, however.
 Drivers Bob Sharp and Jan Balder, who shared a ride to second place in the "24 Hours of Interlagos" in August of that year in an Opala, pressured General Motors do Brasil to field a more powerful racing engine.

 By coincidence, engine development manager Roberto B. Beccardi had already been working on such a performance engine project out of his own initiative, but had lacked factory support or approval.
 Thus, in July 1974, GM started to offer the 250-S engine as an option for the Opala 4100.
 It was slightly different from the version launched two years later: the project engine was similar to the four-cylinder units, did not get a vibration damper, and used the cooling fan from the standard 2500, with four blades instead of six.

-The 250-S has 171 hp-metric and 229.7 lbft at 2,400 rpm.